 And the Nehalems were sewn on a featherweight!
 I have acquired one and can so see the appeal of them now.

 Some months ago I was in a local charity shop and got talking to the manager Aileen.
-We were talking sewing and she asked me to look at some machines for their value.
+We were talking sewing and she asked me to look at some donated machines for their value and to see if they worked.
 I looked at 2 and cleaned them and got one working and then she brought in this case….. and it was a featherweight a bit worse for wear.
 Cracked lacquer, damaged case, rust on the tray but luckily none on machine – the chrome on the needle plate is damaged.
 There was an issue with the bobbin which would be expensive to fix.
 I explained (too much – her eyes glazed over) to Aileen that it was a lovely machine but as it would be expensive to fix I could not offer her much -she was happy to take 30 and I kept telling her she should really advertise it for more money (how pathetic am I!).
 So I brought it home.
 Cleaned and tidied case as much as I could.

 - which was using metal polish on the spare bobbins as well as some attachments and the tray to clean off the rust (some attachements were in a box and they were fine)